Transforming Juvenile Probation

 • Researcher/Data Analyst

 The teams selected will represent both geographic and demographic diversity and are expected to have representation from a local jurisdiction.
-In this regard, state-level teams, whether from a state or locally-run probation system, must include a pilot local jurisdiction on their team.
+In this regard, state-level teams, whether from a state or locally-run probation system, should include a pilot local jurisdiction on their team.
 Local teams applying from a state-run probation system are expected to have state-level participation and approval for selection.
 Applicants should note that the Capstone Project is intended to be implemented at the local level, so team composition should reflect the guidance noted above.

 While the requirements and recommendations detailed above should guide team composition, the exact composition of the teams will depend on the jurisdiction applying.
 If your team chooses a composition that differs from our recommendations, please explicitly explain that choice and their contribution in Essay Prompt #6 of your team’s application.
 Further, successful applicants will propose teams composed of individuals who hold decision-making authority within their agencies and the ability to influence the successful implementation of the Capstone Project.